Feature #337

 It exports everything, including the private issues.

-Updated by Bruno Medeiros 8 months ago
+Updated by Bruno Medeiros over 14 years ago

 Shaun Gilroy wrote: